Skip to main content

 Goal:

-Gather narratives from farmworkers and advocacy org staff to document their experiences, particularly as it relates to access to health-related resources and health conditions that farmworkers face.
+Gather narratives from farmworkers and advocacy organizational staff to document their experiences, particularly as it relates to access to health-related resources and health conditions that farmworkers face.

 Activities:

-• Conducting community health survey on health-related issues experienced by farmworkers
+• Conducted pilot community health survey on health-related issues experienced by farmworkers.
+We need to rework some questions and improve sampling strategy.

 Project work supported by and in partnership with: